 Not only that but most static HTML websites aren’t built in a way that’s as holistic or effective as a dynamic platform such as WordPress.
 Why?
 Because no single person can be an expert in so many elements of the web that are required for a well-ranking website.
 A lot is required for optimizing a website for search engines alone which requires a great deal of knowledge most people don’t have to put into a static HTML website.

-The cost of maintaining your website should be factored into your total website cost, always.
+The cost of maintaining your website should always be factored into your total website cost.
 It’s absolutely necessary for every website except maybe a static HTML/CSS website which is becoming more and more rare.

 Why maintenance is important?